 Leaf mulch is available from October through March.

-Please understand the wood chips are not like the chips you would purchase in a home improvement store.
+Please Note: The wood chips are not similar to the chips you would purchase in a home improvement store.
 The size, color, and type of wood chips is a mixture and are available year-round.

 Days of Service